ianreidlangevin/craftcms-aws-image-handler/README.md

-## Requesting Concurrency Limit Increase for AWS Image Handler
+## Requesting concurrency limit increase for AWS Image Handler

-In most case, the default concurrency limit set by AWS Image Handler might not suffice.
-If you're encountering issues such as images not displaying, delays in image resizing, or long treatment times on image uploads, it might be time to consider requesting a concurrency limit increase.
-Follow these steps to request an increase:
+By default, AWS provides a concurrency limit of only 10 simultaneous transforms, which might be insufficient for high-traffic websites or applications.
+If you encounter issues such as images not displaying, delays in resizing, or general performance bottlenecks, consider requesting a concurrency limit increase.

 1. **Assess Your Application's Needs**: Determine the required concurrency level based on your traffic and image processing demands.